 Author Questionnaire

 1. Microscopy: Does your protocol involve video microscopy, such as filming a complex dissection or microinjection technique?
+No

 If Yes, can you record movies/images using your own microscope camera?

 Enter Yes or No.

 If No, JoVE will need to record the microscope images using our scope kit (through a camera port or one of the oculars).
 Please list the make and model of your microscope.